 Hosting a teenage party

 There might be times when your child wants to host a party at home.
-Hosting a party can feel daunting – you might be worried about loud music, gatecrashing, property damage or alcohol use.
+Hosting a party can feel overwhelming – you might be worried about loud music, gatecrashing, property damage or alcohol use.

 Hosting a party is also a good chance for you to get to know your child’s friends.